 New government reform confirms council ownership and control of water infrastructure and services.
 We, like councils across the country, are working to understand how this will impact service delivery and infrastructure.

-The legislation, which is being introduced in stages, will provide councils with greater flexibility to determine how they will deliver their water services.
+The legislation, introduced in stages, provides councils with greater flexibility to determine how they will deliver their water services.
 It encourages councils to work together, potentially forming larger regional enterprises to achieve better economies of scale.

 Water affordability